jeremyong/klein/docs/api/kln::entity.md

 Poincaré Dual

-The Poincaré Dual of an element is the "subspace complement" of the argument with respect to the pseudoscalar.
+The Poincaré Dual of an element is the "subspace complement" of the argument with respect to the pseudoscalar in the exterior algebra.
 In practice, it is a relabeling of the coordinates to their dual-coordinates and is used most often to implement a "join" operation in terms of the exterior product of the duals of each operand.

 Ex: The dual of the point $\mathbf{e}_{123} + 3\mathbf{e}_{013} - 2\mathbf{e}_{021}$ (the point at $(0, 3, -2)$) is the plane $e_0 + 3e_2 - 2e_3$.